samuelhatcliff/newstracker/README.md

 ## Future Ideas
 ### Automatic Sentiment Analysis Scores for User Search Queries
 In order to further optimize user experience, we could save the user some time by automatically running sentiment analysis on each topic that they have saved in their search queries, and display the average score associated with each query in their "My Queries" tab.
 This could save a ton of time and effort for a user whose primary concern is the average sentiment analysis of a particular topic, rather than getting results story-by-story.
+Messaging services could also be added to sent texts or emails to users alerting them of drastic shifts in sentiment.

 ### Macro-Analysis
 API requests could be scheduled using a chron scheduler to analyse as many breaking news stories as possible per day.
 Trends within companies, industries, countries, individuals, etc could be identified throughout time.
 For example, it might be interesting to be able to determine what company received the most positive press per a given year.
 Or which news source scored the highest or lowest in terms of subjectivity.
 A new SQL table confined only to the columns of sentiment analysis scores and keywords in order to save database memory.
 We could even narrow it down further by only storing the keyword/source, average score, and number of stories/scores that have been included in the average score.
 Each time a new story containing the keyword/source enters our app through an api call, we would simply calculate a new average and increment the quanitity of stories associated with the keyword/source by 1.